 Network attractiveness Ai = exp (amplification x sensitivity x amount of users / critical mass of users)

-The formula was first introduced by MIT Sloan Professor for System Dynamics John Sterman and we applied it on the Cloud Services and added the amplification.
+An initial formula was first introduced by MIT Sloan Professor for System Dynamics John Sterman and we applied it on the Cloud Services and added the amplification.
+In my research, I developed amplification factors for it and contextualized it to the world of web-based platforms and IoT platforms.
 The formula actually says that if you set the parameters right, growth can really turn exponential, until market saturation is achieved.

 We played around with several examples and simulated their growth against competition.
-The graph below shows the so-called logistic function which buffers down the exponential behaviour in function of saturation.
-But forget the maths behind.
-All you need to understand is the relevant factors and the potential growth behaviour until saturation.
+The graph below shows the so-called logistic function which buffers down the exponential behavior in function of saturation.
+But forget the mathematics behind.
+All you need to understand is the relevant factors and the potential growth behavior until saturation.

 What we describe here is that magic thing behind the so-called viral growth effects. we rather call it network effect.
 Such a network effect takes place within a causal loop, where network attractiveness grows exponentially.